-When putting soil in your grow bag, don’t fill it all the way to the top, or else you won’t have a place to put your plant, and the soil will spill out when you water the plant.
+When putting soil in your grow bag, don’t fill it all the way to the top.
+Otherwise, you won’t have a place to put your plant, and water or soil will spill out when you water the plant.

 Instead, put some soil in the grow bag, leaving enough space for your plant and its roots.
 Then, put your plant in the grow bag, and cover the roots with some more soil.

 Leave the soil level a few inches below the top of the grow bag.
 If the soil settles down later, you can always add a little more to the bag.